fasterEMS/openEMS-Project/docs/_sources/python/openEMS/Tutorials/Parallel_Plate_Capacitor_Waveguide.rst.txt

 A Practical Mesh
 """""""""""""""""

-Unfortunately, using the mesh as shown in a simulation will produce incorrect results due to several problems.
+Unfortunately, using the mesh as previously defined in a simulation will produce incorrect results due to several problems.

 Simulation Box Size
 '''''''''''''''''''

-Our simulation box is as large as the waveguide; there's no empty space around the waveguide in the simulation box, so the electric field around the waveguide is not modeled correctly.
+Our simulation box exactly fits the waveguide; there's no empty space around the waveguide in the simulation box, so the electric field around the waveguide is truncated in the model.
 To be fair, there are legitimate use cases if the surrounding field is irrelevant, such as when modeling an infinite-length waveguide, or a capacitor stuck in a metal box.
 But here, we are modeling a finite waveguide